-• When food scraps break down in a landfill they release the potent greenhouse gas methane.
-Keeping food scraps out of the landfill and converting them to compost

-• Finished compost can be used as a natural fertilizer for soils and gardens, which cuts back on chemical fertilizer usage.
-Compost helps create healthy soils and increases

-Food and garden waste can make up over a third of household waste.
+- When food scraps break down in a landfill they release the potent greenhouse gas methane.
+Keeping food scraps out of the landfill and converting them to compost instead can help reduce methane emissions. - Finished compost can be used as a natural fertilizer for soils and gardens, which cuts back on chemical fertilizer usage.
+Compost helps create healthy soils and increases water retention in soils. - Food and garden waste can make up over a third of household waste.
 Both buying food that goes to waste and waste disposal are expensive.
-By composting at home, you reduce the need to collect, process, treat and dispose of biodegradable
+By composting at home, you reduce the need to collect, process, treat and dispose of biodegradable materials.
+This saves landfill space and transportation fuel.